Hare-Less Wolf

-Hare-Less Wolf is a 1958 Warner Bros.
-Merrie Melodies cartoon directed by Friz Freleng.
-The short was released on February 1, 1958, and stars Bugs Bunny.
+Hare-Less Wolf is a Warner Bros.
+Merrie Melodies cartoon directed by Friz Freleng, released on February 1, 1958, starring Bugs Bunny.

-Mel Blanc voices Bugs and the absent-minded wolf character, Charles M. Wolf.
+Mel Blanc voices Bugs and the absent-minded wolf character, Charles M. Wolf, who previously appeared in the Looney Tunes short Red Riding Hoodwinked (also directed by Freleng) alongside Granny, Tweety and Sylvester, where he was simply known as the Big Bad Wolf.
 An uncredited June Foray voices the wolf's wife, who appears in a brief scene at the beginning of the cartoon.
 John Burton Sr. produced the film.